This post contains affiliate links.

 • Orange (peeled): Bright citrus flavor and a boost of vitamin C.

-• Frozen mango: Naturally sweet and creamy; fresh mango works too— you just had to add in some ice cubes.
+• Frozen mango: Naturally sweet and creamy; fresh mango works too— you just had to cut mango, freeze it or add in some ice cubes.

 • Avocado: Healthy fats for a smooth, satisfying texture.

-• Collagen peptides or protein powder (optional): Boosts protein to help make this smoothie more filling.
+• Collagen peptides: Boosts protein to help make this smoothie more filling.
+Can swap with my homemade protein powder if you’re vegan.

 Mango spinach smoothie in a Mason jar surrounded by orange slices, spinach, mango and Avocado.